How Real User Monitoring surfaces mobile application performance problemsPosted Nov 11, 2016 | 2 min. (347 words)

 You may be curious to see how exactly Real User Monitoring for mobile works, and how you can surface and isolate performance problems quickly.

-Today, I’m going to delve specifically into the ‘Performance’ tab, where you will find this information.
+Today, I’m going to delve specifically into the ‘Performance’ page, where you will find this information and more.

 As mentioned above, I’m interested in the application performance right now, which you can see under the ‘Performance’ tab.
 The overall performance of your application is broken down into network call performance, slowest views and load time distribution.
 Let’s take a look at these in detail: